gordonguthrie/TheManual/the_manual/chapter3/loggin_loggin_loggin.md

 Once we have compiled a built Sonic Pi we can start and run it by invoking the binary `sonic-pi` which is created in the directory `app/build/gui/qt`.

-Lets look at 5 techniques for understanding what is going on:
+Let's look at 5 techniques for understanding what is going on:

 * existing log messages
 * built in messaging inside the runtime